MBB INSIGHTS SERIES - IMMIGRATION APPEAL

 Permanent residents of Canada who are found to have committed Misrepresentation may appeal to the Immigration Appeal Division (IAD).
 Here is a typical case:

-Mr. Xu is landed in Canada as a permanent resident.
+December 2006 – Mr. Xu is landed as a permanent resident of Canada.

-Mr. Xu marries his girlfriend, Xiaolin, a Chinese national.
-A few months later, he submitted a sponsorship application for her.
+June 2008 – Mr. Xu marries his girlfriend, Xiaolin, a Chinese national.

-Xiaolin is interviewed at the visa office in Hong Kong.
-At the interview, the visa officer expressed concerns about the genuineness of Mr. Xu’s current and former marriage.
-The sponsorship application is refused.
+January 2010 – Xiaolin was interviewed at the visa office in Hong Kong.
+At the interview, the visa officer expressed concerns about Mr. Xu’s first marriage.

-The ID renders its decision that Mr. Xu committed Misrepresentation.
-The ID signs a removal order against Mr. Xu.
-He is required to leave Canada.
-Mr. Xu has 30 days to file an appeal to the IAD to cancel the removal order.
+Mr. Xu has 30 days to file an appeal to the IAD to cancel the Removal Order.

 In a typical case of Misrepresentation, the person may (i) challenge the legal validity of the decision finding the Misrepresentation, or (ii) concede to the decision and ask that the IAD grant equitable relief.